 Kofu Bonsai Kai has been very fortunate to have Harry Hirao as its founding president.
 Harry was a respected bonsai master in the bonsai community, active in bonsai clubs locally and statewide.
 He was a nationally known and sought after bonsai master who taught classes and gave demonstrations throughout California and the United States.

-Harry Sensei (teacher) has served in many capacities in the Golden State Bonsai Federation and in the California Bonsai Society (the oldest Bonsai Club in the United States).
+Harry Sensei (teacher) served in many capacities in the Golden State Bonsai Federation, and in the California Bonsai Society (the oldest Bonsai Club in the United States).
 In 1981, he was honored by Prince Takamatsu of Japan with an award of the "Ryoku Hakiju Yukosho" medal and by the Japanese Agricultural Society with a plaque for his contributions to the art of bonsai in the United States.
 He was also a member of the Board of Directors of the National Bonsai & Penjing Museum, U. S. National Arboretum in Washington, D.C. and has both stones and bonsai on display there.